RustLabs/rustlabs.github.io/content/docs/Rust101/hello-world.md

 <script src="https://unpkg.com/@antonz/codapi/dist/snippet.js">
 </script>

-*   functions are defined using fn the name of this function in main.
+* In Rust, functions are declared using the fn keyword followed by the function's name.
+For instance, the main function is the entry point of a Rust program.

-*   `println` is a micro and will print txt to STDOUT.
+* println! is a macro, not a function, and is used for printing text to the standard output (STDOUT).
+The exclamation mark distinguishes it as a macro.

-*   the body of the program is enclosed in curly braces.
+The program's code, including the main function, is enclosed within curly braces {}.

-rust will automatically start in the main function. function parameter appears inside the parentheses that follow the name of the function. because there is no argument lists in `main()` . the function takes no arguments.
+* In Rust, execution begins with the main function.
+If a function has parameters, they are specified within parentheses () after the function's name.
+The main function in the standard format, with () and no parameters, indicates that it does not accept any arguments.

-to run this program, you must first use rust compiler, **rustc** to compile the code.
+* To execute a Rust program, you need to compile it first.
+This is done using the Rust compiler, rustc.
+After compilation, an executable is generated which can be run to execute the program

 ```rust
 $ rustc hello.rs